Scout Law games are a versatile way to help teach and reinforce the points of the Law to Cub Scouts. They're great for gathering activities!

 Scout Law Scramble

 To play scramble, all you do is lay out the cards word side up and scramble them around.
-The boys need to arrange the cards in the correct order of the points of the scout law.
+The Cub Scouts need to arrange the cards in the correct order of the points of the scout law.

-For the younger boys, you can have them work in teams or as a group.
+For the younger kids, you can have them work in teams or as a group.
 If they are a little older, they can work individually on this.

-If you have a set of cards for each boy, you can have them race to see who can get them sorted correctly the fastest.
+If you have a set of cards for each Scout, you can have them race to see who can get them sorted correctly the fastest.

 Scout Law Slapjack